Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Method

 \subsection{Analysis}

+We used mixed methods to analyze our data.
 We analyzed quantitative data using descriptive statistics.
-To qualitatively analyze the open-ended responses, two researchers used Template Analysis, a style of thematic analysis that combines both inductive and deductive coding, with emphasis on hierarchical coding without specific prescription regarding the number of levels required and what levels represent~\cite{king24,brooks14}.
-The first researcher acted as a main coder and the second as a reviewer.
-Both researchers are trained and have experience in conducting qualitative analysis.
-Moreover, a single coder is deemed acceptable in the Template Analysis method and in HCI research~\cite{king24,mcdonald19}.
-Both researchers first familiarized themselves with the data by reading through the responses.
-Next, the first researcher created an initial codebook (the template), and then coded the whole dataset.
-The first researcher adjusted the codebook during the coding process.
-After the first researcher finished coding the whole dataset, the second researcher reviewed the coding applied by the first researcher.
-Both researchers discussed and resolved disagreements.

-To test significance we used the Chi-square test ($\chi^2$)~\cite{mchugh13}, given that no more than 20\% of the expected frequencies are less than 5 and none of the cells are less than 1~\cite{kim17}.
+To test significance, we used the Chi-square test ($\chi^2$) \cite{mchugh13}, given that no more than 20\% of the expected frequencies are less than 5 and none of the cells are less than 1 \cite{kim17}.
 We used an alpha level of .05 for our statistical tests.
-All tests were computed using the R statistical tool~\cite{rproject24}.
+All tests were computed using the R statistical tool \cite{rproject24}.
 We computed the Chi-square effect size using Cramer's V ($\alpha_c$).

-For analysis purposes and throughout the paper, a scenario is considered uncomfortable if participants felt either \quotes{very uncomfortable} or \quotes{somewhat uncomfortable} when they experienced it.
+To qualitatively analyze open-ended responses, two researchers used Template Analysis, a style of thematic analysis that combines both inductive and deductive coding, with an emphasis on hierarchical coding without specific prescription regarding the number of levels required and what the levels represent \cite{king24,brooks14}.
+The first researcher acted as the main coder and the second as a reviewer.
+Both researchers are trained and have experience conducting qualitative analysis.
+Moreover, a single coder is deemed acceptable in the Template Analysis method and HCI research \cite{king24,mcdonald19}.
+Both researchers first familiarized themselves with the data by reading the responses.
+Next, the first researcher created an initial codebook (the template), and then coded the whole dataset.
+The first researcher updated the codebook during the coding process.
+After the first researcher finished coding the entire data set, the second researcher reviewed the coding applied by the first researcher.
+Both researchers discussed and resolved disagreements and adjusted the codebook and the coding throughout the process as needed.